 The Bird of Prey Centre

-My toddler really enjoyed exploring the Bird Of Prey Centre which is located next to the Angry Birds Play Area.
+My boys really enjoyed exploring the Bird Of Prey Centre which is located next to the Play Area.
 Here you can see a wide variety of species of owls and other birds of prey, and watch them fly during the Falconry Sessions.
 There are also other (non bird) animals at the Birds of Prey Centre too including rabbits and snakes which you can see too.

 Prams and Pushchairs